Demographics of Abkhazia

-This article is about the demographics of Abkhazia, including population density, ethnicity, education level, health, socioeconomic status, religious affiliations and other aspects of the population.
+The demographics of Abkhazia include population density, ethnicity, education level, health, socioeconomic status, religious affiliations and other aspects of the population.

 Size

 The exact present size of Abkhazia's population is disputed.
 According to the 2011 census it measured 240,705 people, but this is contested by Georgian authorities.
 The Department of Statistics of Georgia estimated Abkhazia's population to be approximately 179,000 in 2003, and 178,000 in 2005 (the last year when such estimates were published in Georgia).

 Encyclopædia Britannica estimates the population in 2007 at 180,000 and the International Crisis Group estimates Abkhazia's total population in 2006 to be between 157,000 and 190,000 (or between 180,000 and 220,000 as estimated by United Nations Development Program in 1998).

-The size of Abkhazia's population more than halved due to the 1992-1993 war – at the time of the 1989 census it had measured 525,061.
+The size of Abkhazia's population more than halved due to the 1992–1993 war – at the time of the 1989 census it had measured 525,061.

 Vital statistics

 Ethnic composition

-The population of Abkhazia remains ethnically very diverse, even after the 1992-1993 War.
-As of 2011 the population of Abkhazia is mainly made up of ethnic Abkhaz (50.71%), Georgians (mostly Mingrelians) (17.93%), Hamshemin Armenians (17.39%), and Russians (9.17%).
+The population of Abkhazia remains ethnically very diverse, even after the 1992–1993 War.
+As of 2011 the population of Abkhazia is made up of ethnic Abkhaz (50.71%), Georgians (mostly Mingrelians) (17.93%), Hamshemin Armenians (17.39%), Russians (9.17%) and Greeks (0.6%).

 Historical developments

-The demographics of Abkhazia were affected by the Caucasus War and subsequent forced expulsion and migration of Muslim Abkhaz, Russian policy of settling Georgians, Russians and others in Abkhazia and by the 1992-1993 war, which saw the ethnic cleansing of Georgians in Abkhazia.
+The demographics of Abkhazia were affected by the Caucasus War and subsequent forced expulsion and migration of Muslim Abkhaz, Russian policy of settling Georgians, Russians and others in Abkhazia and by the 1992–1993 war, which saw the ethnic cleansing of Georgians in Abkhazia.
 Prior to the war, ethnic Georgians made up 45.7% of Abkhazia's population of 525,061, however, by 1993, most Georgians and some Russians and Armenians had fled Abkhazia or had been ethnically cleansed.
 The ethnic composition of Abkhazia in past and current times plays a central role in the Georgian-Abkhazian conflict.

-The earliest reliable records for Abkhazia are the Family Lists compiled in 1886, according to which the Sukhum Okrug (district of the Kutais Governorate of the Caucasus Viceroyalty of the Russian Empire) population was 68,773 of which 4,166 were Georgians (3,558 Mingrelians), 28,323 Abkhaz, 30,640 Samurzaq’anoans, 2,149 Greeks, 1,090 Armenians, 1,090 Russians, 637 Estonians.
+The earliest reliable records for Abkhazia are the Family Lists compiled in 1886, according to which the Sukhum Okrug (district of the Kutais Governorate of the Caucasus Viceroyalty of the Russian Empire) population was 68,773 of which 4,166 were Georgians (3,558 Mingrelians), 28,323 Abkhaz, 30,640 Samurzakanians, 2,149 Greeks, 1,090 Armenians, 1,090 Russians, 637 Estonians.

 According to the 1897 census there were 58,697 people in Abkhazia who listed Abkhaz as their mother tongue, 23,810 people listed Mingrelian as their mother tongue, 1,971 people listed Georgian (including Imeretian dialect) as their mother tongue.
 The population of the Sukhumi district (Abkhazia) was about 100,000 at that time.
 Greeks, Russians and Armenians composed 3.5%, 2% and 1.5% of the district's population.
 By the end of the nineteenth century, Abkhazians made up slightly more than 53% of the population of Abkhazia.
 According to the 1917 agricultural census organized by the Russian Provisional Government, Georgians and Abkhaz composed 41.7% (54,760) and 30,4% (39,915) of the rural population of Abkhazia respectively.